 The Amida Nyorai is considered to have the highest rank among the Buddhas.

-The reason why Japan accepted foreign Buddhism was because of the belief that following the Buddha Dharma would protect and pacify the country.
+Japan accepted foreign Buddhism because it believed following the Buddha’s Dharma would protect and pacify the country.
 For this reason, people built temples as places of prayer.

 In the temple, people could make a prayer of profit in this life.
-Besides benefits in this life, one can also pray for a place to go to the Pure Land of Paradise after death.
+Besides the benefits of this life, one can also pray for a place to go to, such as the Pure Land of Paradise, after death.

 Unlike Shinto, the object of worship, the Buddha, is enshrined in a visible place.
 In temples, Buddhas such as Shakyamuni Buddha and Kannon Bosatsu are enshrined.
 The most important Buddha in a temple is called “honzon,” or “principal image”.

 People face the visible Buddha image, put their hands together, and worship.
-However, there are some hidden Buddha images that are not open to the public.
+However, some hidden Buddha images are not open to the public.

 Types of Buddhism Developed in Japan: End of the World Belief, Pure Land, and Zen